The Toolbox: Resource Collection

 "The Big Pivot: Radically Practical Strategies for a Hotter, Scarcer, and More Open World," by Andrew S. Winston.
 See video also at: https://www.youtube.com/watch?v=cxYKO7oICiw.

 "The Culture of Fear - Why Americans are Afraid of the Wrong Things: Crime, Drugs, Minorities, Teen Moms, Killer Kids, Mutant Microbes, Plane Crashes, Road Rage, & So Much More."
 Good summary of the book and the point of it here.
 The major take-away from this resource is about some of the un-necessity of much of the fear we experience, and why that happens.
 I do disagree with some of the specific case studes, and some are out-dated.
 The primary point, however, makes it worthwhile as a resource.

 "The Edge of Disaster: Rebuilding a Resilient Nation," by Stephen Flynn.
 A cornerstone book to resilience thinking in the United States.
 Review by Paul Stockton from Homeland Security affairs.
 Reference to the book from the Council on Foreign Relations.

 "The Fear Cure: Cultivating Courage as Medicine for the Body, Mind, and Soul," by Lissa Rankin, M.D.

 "The Four Agreements: A Toltec Wisdom Book," by Don Miguel Ruiz.
 The Four Agreements are an excellent foundation for partnership and community.
 These are useful at the beginning of a gathering or teamwork experience, and to revisit throughout the work.
+These are useful for any partnership or agreement, used for anything from homeland security or mutual aid to a small spiritual gathering.
 A summary of the agreements is here.

 "The Gift of Fear: and Other Survival Signals That Protect Us From Violence," by Gavin de Becker.